jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 TBD

 # NOTES
-Let's get the ball rolling with internships first:
 •	Attend any on-campus or virtual career day.
 These are companies looking for interns.
 That's your best bet.
 You just need to convince them that you're the best person to fill one of their slots.
 If you know which companies are attending, look over the list.
 Find a few that look interesting and make sure you visit their tables, but keep your eyes open for other interesting opportunities too.
 •	If going in person, look professional.
 You don't need to dress like a lawyer, but don't look like you just rolled out of bed.
 I would suggest a dress shirt and tie and possibly a sports jacket if you have one.
 Be well groomed as well.
-•	I worked with interns at my last company.
-Our college recruiter said that there were two traits she was always looking for in interns: o	A passion for software engineering. o	An interest in the company.
-•	An interest in the company is the reason I suggested finding a few companies that interest you.
-This gives you some time to research them before you meet the recruiters.

 •	Be ready for the question, "Why do you want to intern here?"
 I HATE this question.
 The real answer for most is, "Because I want a paying job for the summer," but you can't really say that.
 Here's one possible answer, but it's a bit stilted too, "I'm learning the theoretical aspect of computer science.
 I want to see how it applies to software engineering in real world practice.
 The practice will provide context to understand the theory, and a better understanding of the theory will lay down the path toward better practice."
 You don't need a canned memorized answer, but just be prepared for something like this.
 If your answer includes something about the company, then that's the best type of answer.
-•	You also need a 30-second elevator pitch.
-This is the quick response to the question, "Tell me a bit about yourself."
-The term "elevator pitch" is inspired by the scenario where you step onto an elevator to realize that you're sharing the space with the CEO of your dream company.
-You have about 30 seconds before reaching the CEO's floor.
-How can you pitch yourself succinctly before reaching the floor?
-This is similar to the 2-minute pitch where a filmmaker has two minutes to convince a producer to support his/her passion project.
 •	Consider leveraging an LLM, such as ChatGPT, to research the companies.
 Here is a potential prompt script, where you can insert any company you desire.
 I used IBM as an example:
 You are a campus recruiter seeking software engineering summer interns.
 I will identify your company shortly.